radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 Name | Description | Since Version
 -|-|-
 **Get-CfsCertificate** | Retrieves an X509Certificate2 used by a tenant. | 3.3.0.0
+**Get-CfsExpiringCertificates**  | Retrieves certificates that are expiring in 30 days in a tenant. | 3.17.8

 ### Tenant and Application Certificates